sapegin/washingcode-book/manuscript/100_Code_style.md

 ];
 ```

-That’s because we’ll have to change two lines every time we want to do something at the array’s end.
-It also clutters the diff for the same reason:
+Changing or removing an element at the end of the array requires modifying two lines.
+It also clutters diffs:

 ```diff
 const dogs = [